andpersand/how_tu/README.md

 _How tu_ is a guide to digital tools we've been told are complicated.

-/ES/
+[//]: # (/ES/
-//_How tu_ es...
+_How tu_ es...)

-/FR/
+[//]: # (/FR/
-//_How tu_ c'est...
+_How tu_ c'est...)

-The thing is... they don't need to be complicated.
-We're trying to make them more accessible.
+The thing is... these tools don't need to be complicated.
+We're trying to make them more accessible by explaining them in terms everyone can understand.

-/ES/
+[//]: # (/ES/
 La verdad es que estas cosas no tienen que ser complicadas.
-Nosotrxs queremos hacerlas mas accesibles.
+Nosotrxs queremos hacerlas mas accesibles.)

 ## How tu use